AntonRivas/WebSockets/README.md

 Simple Messaging - Users are able to message in real time between each other [COMPLETED]

-MessageView - The last 100 messages sent should be stored on the server side and retrieved when returning to the website [IN PROGRESS]
+MessageView - Messages from channels are stored serverside via AJAX requests [IN PROGRESS]

-Channel Creation & List - Users can create channels and view a list of existing channels [INCOMPLETE]
+Channel Creation & List - Users can create channels and view a list of existing channels [COMPLETED]

-CSS - Making the website appear nice [INCOMPLETE]
+CSS - Making the website appear nice [COMPLETED]